 Where to find them:

 The Middle Fork Greenway may not completely connect Boone to Blowing Rock yet, but there are several small pocket parks along the Greenway already available to explore.
-Follow along the Middle Fork of the New River and find plenty of beautiful blossoms that thrive in moist shady environments.
-Walk from Tweetsie Railroad to Mystery Hill on the paved trail, then continue to Sterling Creek Park - over a mile of riverside Greenway that makes a perfect nature break from both exciting attractions!
+From the US Hwy 321 trailhead (located at 3703 US Hwy 321 South Blowing Rock), take the bridge on your right for a 2-mile out-and-back walk following the Middle Fork of the New River and find plenty of beautiful blossoms that thrive in moist shady environments.

 Make It Your Nature to stay on the trails and take only pictures, not plants themselves, so they'll be around for others to enjoy!
-Instead, stop by the Watauga County Farmers' Market each Saturday or the King Street Market on Tuesdays to pick up a bouquet of cultivated flowers to display at home.
+Instead, stop by one of our local farmers' markets to pick up a bouquet of cultivated flowers to display at home, or build your own bouquet at King Street Flowers & Gifts in downtown Boone.
+Thanks for helping us to Preserve the Awe of this delicate ecosystem!

 Wildflower Events